 Made of a durable rubber compound, the outsole covers the platform of the shoe and prevents abrasive trails from damaging the underside of the shoe.

-Featuring the Premium Wet Traction Contagrip, the outsole delivers a non-slip, highly-rugged traction on a variety of terrain, either wet or dry.
+Just like in the popular Salomon Sense Ride 2, this shoe features the Premium Wet Traction Contagrip, an outsole that delivers non-slip, highly-rugged traction on a variety of terrain, either wet or dry.
 This enables the wearer to focus on running without the distraction of wet ground.